brannerchinese/rc_study_plans/sections/notes_chromebook_chroot_installation.md

 You will be asked for a password if you have not already set one up.

+When the installation is correct, the script finishes:

+> Here's some tips:
+>
+> Audio from the chroot will now be forwarded to CRAS (Chromium OS audio server),
+> through an ALSA plugin.
+>
+> Future Chromium OS upgrades may break compatibility with the installed version
+> of CRAS.
+Should this happen, simply update your chroot.
+>
+> You can flip through your running chroot desktops and Chromium OS by hitting
+> Ctrl+Alt+Shift+Back and Ctrl+Alt+Shift+Forward.
+>
+> You must install the Chromium OS extension for integration with crouton to work.
+> The extension is available here: https://goo.gl/OVQOEt
+>
+> You can start a shell in a new VT via the startcli host command: sudo startcli
+>
+> Unmounting /mnt/stateful_partition/crouton/chroots/debian-i3...
+> Done!
+You can enter the chroot using enter-chroot.

 ### Environment

 Enter the chroot by means of the `d` alias added to the Chrome OS earlier.